Rudolf Hillebrecht: Evaluation

 Unlike his direct contemporaries, Hillebrecht tailored his planning approach to an age of individualised motorised transport very early on.
 As an architect, meanwhile, he was a "Bauhaus man", revering classicist structures and rejecting historicism.
 He shunned sky-scrapers and preferred to talk in terms of "new construction" rather than of mere "reconstruction".
 During his time in charge of the city planning office most of the central heart of Hannover, including the Kröpcke square, the Georgstraße and the Bahnhofstraße ("Station Street") were transformed into what was, at the time, the largest contiguous pedestrian zone in Germany.
 Fifty years on, there are still very few larger.
 In this way Hillebrecht's vision continues to underpin Hannover's reputation as a principal shopping city for a large part of north Germany.
 But there were, from the outset, those who viewed Rudolf Hillebrecht's work in Hannover critically.
 At times that included Hillebrecht himself.
 As early as 1957 he was talking of his own "missed opportunities".
-Even though Hillebrecht was not the kind of architect who wanted personally to specify every last detail ("I don't think it's part of my job to specify the glazing bars for the windiws".
+Even though Hillebrecht was not the kind of architect who wanted personally to specify every last detail ("I don't think it's part of my job to specify the glazing bars for the windows".
 (Note: "Ich denke nicht daran, Fenstersprossen zu reglementieren")), when it came to urban planning he was unusual among his peers in attending to so-called "street furniture", in terms of the public art to be selected for public spaces. and details of their positioning.
 He became known for his habit of soliciting potential sponsors to commission works of public art from young artists, starting out on their careers.